coda/packs-sdk/README.md

 Normalization simply removes punctuation and rewrites strings into Pascal case.
 That is, property names like `fooBar`, `foo_bar`, and `foo bar` will all be normalized to `FooBar`.

 The SDK will normalize both the schema as well as the return values from object formulas.
-Coda cares that pack objects get normalized but we will do it on your behalf.
 So for example, if you're working with an API that returns a User object that looks like `{id: '...', name: '...'}`, you can define the schema for the object as

 ```typescript
 const userSchema = makeObjectSchema({